Cuba and drugs debate to spice Americas Summit

 Argentine President Cristina Fernandez has wide support in Latin America for her demand that Britain abandon its "colonial" occupation and negotiate sovereignty of the islands.

-But London, which won the 1982 conflict that killed 650 Argentine and 255 British troops, refuses to consider that and has further irked Buenos Aires by exploring for oil there.
+But London, which won the 1982 conflict that killed 650 Argentine and 255 British military personnel, refuses to consider that and has further irked Buenos Aires by exploring for oil there.

 Though heads of state meet on Saturday and Sunday, two parallel events begin earlier: a social forum for non-government groups and a "CEO summit" for businessmen who will have a parade of high-profile visitors from Obama to Colombian singer Shakira.

-Given Colombia's history of drug and guerrilla violence, 20,000 soldiers and police officers were deployed to guard the presidents.
-Marxist FARC rebels, driven back but still active, plotted to assassinate former U.S. leaders George W. Bush and Bill Clinton on previous visits to Cartagena.

-Over the last decade, Venezuelan President Hugo Chavez has replaced Fidel Castro as the headline-grabber at regional conferences.
-Few have forgotten his 2006 speech to the United Nations calling Bush a "devil" and saying he could still smell sulfur at the podium.
+Over the last decade, Venezuela's President Hugo Chavez has replaced Fidel Castro as the headline-grabber at regional conferences.
+Few have forgotten his 2006 speech to the United Nations calling then president George W. Bush a "devil" and saying he could still smell sulfur at the podium.

-Yet with Chavez undergoing radiation therapy after cancer surgery, it is unlikely he will be able to manage more than a quick, one-day visit to Cartagena.
+Yet with Chavez undergoing radiation therapy after cancer surgery, it is unlikely he will be able to manage more than a quick, one-day visit to Cartagena at the most.

-There are growing calls from around the world for a fresh look at how to combat a violent, multibillion dollar illegal trade which decades of hard-line policies against producers and consumers have failed to curb.
+There are growing calls from around the world for a fresh look at how to combat an illegal trade which decades of hardline policies against producers and consumers have failed to curb abuse, violence or criminals' multi-billion dollar profits.

 In South America, some believe decriminalizing the growing of coca - the raw ingredient for cocaine - would slash revenue for traffickers and encourage farmers to plant different crops.

-Another simmering issue will be how to deal with a glut of cash from rich nations that is flooding their increasingly strong economies.
+Another simmering issue for the leaders this weekend will be how to deal with a glut of cash from rich nations that is flooding their increasingly strong economies.

 Regional powerhouse Brazil has spoken of a "monetary tsunami," and President Dilma Rousseff raised concerns about this with Obama in Washington this week.